soynomm/nomm.xyz/resources/content/blog/im-no-longer-a-frontend-developer.md

 that's the only measure of success that matters to me.
 The way I see the world, it's the only measure of success that should matter to anyone.

-Here's to the next 10 years of software development!
+Here's to the next 10 years of software development, this time as a back-end developer.